orcfax/docs/docs/user-manual/consume.md

 the requirements of your own dApp.

-It is made freely available under an open-source Apache v2.0 license so that you can test, integrate, and extend your own solutions using the on-chain, authenticated fact statement feeds provided by the Orcfax oracle service.
+It is made freely available under an open-source Apache v2.0 license so that you can test, integrate, and extend your own solutions using the world's most [trustworthy/trustless](verify) authenticated fact statement feeds, provided on the world's most decentralized and stable L1 blockchain network.

 *demo script output:*
 ```